 Even though, for a lot of tourists who are visiting continental part of Croatia the capital city is the main destination, once in Zagreb, you are only 1/2h away from lash green countryside named Zagorje.
 Zagorje region is located in northern part of Croatia (map), just north from it’s capital city.
-Actually, only Medvednica mountain separates Zagreb from Zagorje region.
+Actually, only Medvednica mountain separates Zagreb (photos) from Zagorje region.

 So, to go to Croatian Zagorje from Zagreb you follow signs for Krapina.
 Another option is to go around east slopes of Medvednica mountain by following signs for Vrbovec and Krizevci.
 Both, highways and alternative routes are available.

 More like this in Old Zagorje photo gallery region…

 Once in Zagorje you are surrounded by rolling hills blanketed with patches of forests, vineyards or fields of grain.
 Here you’ll discover hospitable people of noble nature.
-People who have endured history of foreign rulers, numerous invasions, hardship nature had thrown at them and despite, they have preserved their dialect of Croatian language, culture, traditions, cuisine and most importantly, land and water that surrounds them.
+People who have endured history of foreign rulers, numerous invasions, hardship nature had thrown at them and despite, they have preserved their specific dialect of the Croatian language, culture, traditions, cuisine and most importantly, land and water that surrounds them.

 Roads throughout Zagorje countryside connect scattered towns and villages as well as medieval castles or large nobleman’s manors that often proudly stand tall for many centuries.
 Today most serve as museums, while others are quietly whispering about their place in history, eider as ruins or partially incorporated into newly build structures of towns and villages.

 Finally, what attract most of us to Zagorje, beside culinary dishes, are mineral thermal water springs, spas with numerous swimming pools – Stubičke toplice, Tuheljske toplice, Krapinske and Varaždinske toplice (you can find links below to some of their web sites).

 Culinary dishes in Zagorje region could be labeled as continental central-European with it’s own flavors.
 Traditional dishes of the region can be found in many local restaurants but also in some of the restaurants in Zagreb.